npollock14/npollock14/README.md

 ## 📊 Analytics

-I love looking at insights into my development habits.
-Here's some of them:
+Here are some cool analytics on my development habits:

 ### 🏆 Total Time Spent Programming